restfulhead/tipstar/README.md

 Tip Star
 =========

 A responsive tip and percentage calculator.
+See it in action at http://tipstar.herokuapp.com.